StefaNikolic / E+ / Getty Images

 5. App your account

-Every month, the issuer will send you a detailed account statement with all your charges, as well as the final amount you owe.
-But by the time you get it, the charges may be more than you can afford to pay off entirely.
-All major credit card issuers have apps you can download for free, so use them to conduct daily or weekly checkups on your charges.
+Every month, the issuer will send you a detailed account statement with all your charges, as well as the total amount you owe.
+But all major credit card issuers have apps you can download for free, so use them to conduct daily or weekly checkups on your charges.
 This way, you will never be surprised by an unexpected high balance.

 6. Keep your card to yourself